Distance-Learning Investigation: Shortfall In Student Engagement Despite High Attendance Numbers

 Here at Madera South High, the vast majority of students are English learners.
 Seventy percent speak Spanish at home and others speak indigenous languages like Zapoteco and Mixteco.

 So how are those students doing?
-FM 89 filed a public records act request for the school’s attendance records.
+KVPR filed a public records act request for the school’s attendance records.
 Officially, the chronic absenteeism rate was just 5%, meaning nearly all of its students were going to class.